 A few couples have more complicated issues, often economic, and their living apart may persist for a decade or more.
 These couples may have chosen a lifestyle of permanent or semi-permanent separation with neither a move toward divorce or reconciliation.

 The most important thing to know about marital separation is that, except in cases of domestic violence, encouraging couples to live apart for therapeutic reasons is highly problematic.

 As one of the intake coordinators at CTI, I am often asked if living apart is a good idea.
-I tell clients that the main issue with do-it-yourself separation is that couples begin to learn how to live apart.
+I tell clients that the main issue with do-it-yourself separation is that couples begin to learn how to live alone.